psathyrella/partis/manual.md

 Within each of these, there are a bunch of csv files with (hopefully) self-explanatory names, e.g. `j_gene-j_5p_del-probs.csv` has counts for J 5' deletions subset by J gene.
 The hmm model files go in the `hmms` subdirectory, which contains yaml HMM model files for each observed allele.

-When reading parameters (e.g. with run-viterbi or partition), the parameters are read directly from `--parameter-dir`, so you need to tack on either `/hmm` or `/sw` to what was passed during parameter caching.

 ##### Finding New Alleles

 By default partis uses the set of germline V, D, and J genes ("germline set") in `data/imgt`.